 The UK NPL/LGC collaboration.
 The UK National Physical Laboratory and the National Measurement Laboratory at LGC (Laboratory of the Government Chemist) launched a collaboration in 2024–25 specifically focused on developing measurement standards for airborne eDNA biodiversity monitoring, with biodiversity credits and regulatory compliance as explicit use cases.
 The project aims to develop reference materials, validated extraction and sequencing protocols, and an inter-laboratory comparison framework.
 This is the most explicitly regulatory-focused standardisation effort currently active (NPL/LGC 2025; Tulloch et al. 2025).

 ISO eDNA work.
-ISO (the International Organization for Standardization) has an active working group on eDNA methods, focused primarily on aquatic applications.
-Expansion to airborne methods is anticipated as the field matures, but no published ISO standard for airborne eDNA monitoring currently exists.
+ISO (the International Organization for Standardization) has an active working group on eDNA methods under Technical Committee 147 (Water quality), focused primarily on aquatic applications, where a suite of standards spanning sampling, filter extraction, targeted amplification and metabarcoding is now at various stages of development.
+Several of these address substrate-agnostic steps in the molecular workflow and could inform airborne protocols directly rather than requiring entirely new methods.
+Expansion of formal ISO work to airborne methods is anticipated as the field matures, but no published ISO standard for airborne eDNA monitoring currently exists.

 4. What needs to be resolved before regulatory adoption